ukff/kyma-environment-broker/docs/user/01-10-architecture.md

 1. The user sends a request to create a new cluster with SAP BTP, Kyma runtime.

-2. KEB sends the request to create a new cluster to the Runtime Provisioner component.
+2. KEB sends the request to create a new cluster to Runtime Provisioner.

-3. Provisioner creates a new cluster.
+3. Runtime Provisioner creates a new cluster.

 4. KEB creates a GardenerCluster resource.